Updated: May 25

 The transition between winter to spring was quite a journey.
 As we rang in a new decade 2020, I kissed my 30's goodbye with a month-long celebration and 3 very different birthday parties.
 The first one in Boston with birthday buddies Jude Desires and Lucille Ballbuster, followed by a spanking party in Manhattan where I dished out the spankings, then finally in-between my winter tours, I hosted a 100+ person birthday bash at my 1,100 square foot townhouse in Portland Oregon.
 Then an abrupt shift to everyone's life happened with the Coronavirus 19 pandemic.

-*Aw I bet you wanted details on that parties.
+*Aw I bet you wanted details on those parties.
 I guess you'll have to buy the book.

 I ended up acknowledging the Spring Equinox with ritual and meditation alone in my Manhattan apartment.
 While practicing my traditions, I reminisced about my recent visits to New York City and how much NYC has become apart of my story.
 I was here around the Fall Equinox, 6 months prior and the Winter Solstice, 3 months prior.
 If things go as planned, I will be in the Big Apple running on June 2oth (Summer Solstice) 2020 as a participant in The Great New York 100 Miler.